PHLAK/docker-syncthing/README.md

 ##### Optional arguments

+`-v /local/somedir:/srv/storage/somedir` - Map a directory (i.e. /local/somedir) on the host OS to
+                                           the running container.
+This is useful for syncing files on the host system through the container.

 `--restart=always` - Always restart the container regardless of the exit status.
 See the Docker
                      [restart policies](https://goo.gl/OI87rA) for additional details.